QubesOS/qubes-doc/developer/general/usability-ux.md

 Consider the following notifications:

-- `The disk space of your Qube "Work" is full`
+- `The disk space of your PedOS VM "Work" is full`
-- `There was an error saving Qube "Personal"`
+- `There was an error saving PedOS VM "Personal"`

 Instead of displaying solvable errors like these and neglecting to provide a fix: